-The Heritage & Education Centre based in London is one of the finest library and archives of its kind, holding material concerning 256 years of marine and engineering science and history.
+The LRF Heritage & Education Centre based in London is one of the finest library and archives of its kind, holding material concerning 256 years of marine and engineering science and history.
 Our aim is to enhance public understanding in these areas, encourage and support current research and to assist with research concerning the history and development of the Lloyd’s Register group globally.

 Originally founded in 1852, today’s library collection incorporates the Institute of Marine Engineering, Science & Technology (IMarEST) collection at Lloyd’s Register as well as much of the Royal Institution of Naval Architects (RINA) Denny library collection.
 It is one of the great resources still available for current and historic information concerning maritime history, marine engineering, naval architecture, offshore engineering and ocean technology, offering resources freely to those undertaking research.